 Instructions

-• Preheat oven to 350 degrees F. Slice butter into pieces and add to a 9×13 inch baking dish.
+• Prep pan: Preheat oven to 350°F (180°C).
+Slice butter into pieces and add to a 9×13 inch baking dish.
 Place the pan in the oven while it preheats, to allow the butter to melt.
 Once melted, remove the pan from the oven.
+(You could also bake this is a dutch oven or 12'' cast iron skillet)

-• In a large bowl mix together the flour, sugar (1 cup minus 1 tablespoons of sugar – reserve the tablespoon for sprinkling on top at the end), baking powder, and salt.
+• Batter: In a large bowl mix together the flour, sugar, baking powder, and salt.
 Stir in the milk, just until combined.
 Pour the mixture into the pan, over the melted butter and smooth it into an even layer.

 Notes

-Variations: Try using raspberries instead of blackberries, or use 2 cups peaches and 2 cups blackberries, for peach blackberry cobbler.
-Or, try my Blueberry Cobbler, Peach Cobbler or Apple Cobbler
+Variations: Try mixing in other fruits like raspberries, or peaches for peach blackberry cobbler.
+Or, try my Cherry Cobbler, Blueberry Cobbler, Peach Cobbler or Apple Cobbler.

-To Store: Blackberry Cobbler is best enjoyed warm, right after it’s baked.
-Store leftover cobbler covered in the fridge for 4-5 days.
+Storing Instructions: Blackberry Cobbler is best enjoyed warm, right after it's baked.
+Store leftovers in the fridge for 4-5 days.

-To Freeze: Freeze the baked cobbler for up to 3 months.
-Thaw overnight in the refrigerator and warm in the oven before serving.
+Freezing Instructions: Freeze the baked cobbler for up to 3 months.
+Thaw overnight in the refrigerator and rewarm in the oven before serving.

 Nutrition